Warkanlock/warkanlock.github.io/_posts/2024-11-11-exploring-go-with-c.md

 1. **Opening the Database**

 We open example.db using sqlite3_open, initializing a database connection.
 If it fails, an error message is logged, and the program stops.
-The defer db.Close() ensures the database is closed when the program finishes.
+The defer `db.Close()` ensures the database is closed when the program finishes.

 2. **Creating the Table**

 Using Prepare, we create a users table with an integer id and a name field.
-After preparing the statement, we execute it with sqlite3_step and finalize it with sqlite3_finalize to ensure it’s cleaned up.
+After preparing the statement, we execute it with sqlite3_step and finalize it with [sqlite3_finalize](https://www.sqlite.org/capi3ref.html#sqlite3_finalize) to ensure it’s cleaned up.

 3. **Inserting a User**

 We prepare an INSERT INTO statement to add a user.
-Here, we bind a name value (“Alice”) to the SQL parameter ?1.
-After binding, we execute the insert using sqlite3_step and check for errors.
+Here, we bind a name value (“Ruben”) to the SQL parameter `?1`.
+After binding, we execute the insert using [sqlite3_step](https://www.sqlite.org/capi3ref.html#sqlite3_step) and check for errors.

 4. **Querying the User**

-We prepare a SELECT statement to fetch all users.
-For each row returned by sqlite3_step, we retrieve the id and name columns and print each result to the console.
+We prepare a `SELECT` statement to fetch all users.
+For each row returned by [sqlite3_step](https://www.sqlite.org/capi3ref.html#sqlite3_step), we retrieve the id and name columns and print each result to the console.

 ## 5. Testing the Code

 Testing database interactions can be tricky, so we’ll create a small, isolated test database for each test case to keep everything clean.
-In this file, we’ll test the main functionalities: creating tables, inserting data, querying data, and handling errors.
+In this file, we’ll test the main functionalities: `creating tables, inserting data, querying data, and handling errors`.

 ```go
 package src